 Hedge effectiveness is determined at inception of the hedge relationship and through periodic effectiveness assessments, to ensure that an economic relationship exists between the hedged item and hedging instrument.
 As all principal and interest amounts under the CCIRS exactly mirror those under the USPP Notes and the intercompany loans, the cash flow hedges are each 100% effective with no ineffectiveness.
 It is noted that hedge ineffectiveness would arise in the event there was a change in the contractual terms of either the USPP Notes, the CCIRS or the intercompany loan.
-The amounts recognised in the cash flow hedge reserve are £4.7m in respect of the change in the fair value of the CCIRS excluding the basis spread, cost of hedging attributable to the foreign currency basis spread of £4,000 and $\pounds(4.7)m$ in respect of foreign exchange translation on US\$86m Private Placement Notes (£0.7m) and €76.6m intercompany loan receivables $\pounds(4.7)m$ reclassified from the income statement.
+The amounts recognised in the cash flow hedge reserve are $\pounds(7.5)$ m in respect of the change in the fair value of the CCIRS excluding the basis spread, cost of hedging attributable to the foreign currency basis spread of $\pounds0.5$ m and $\pounds5.5$ m in respect of foreign exchange translation on US\$86m Private Placement Notes ($\pounds6.4$ m) and $\pounds76.6$ m intercompany loan receivables ($\pounds(0.9)$ m) reclassified from the income statement.

+With the exception of the CCIRS, the fair value of Derivatives outstanding at the year-end has been booked through the Income Statement in 2020.
 All of the fair values shown in the table above are classified under IFRS 13 as Level 2 measurements which have been calculated using quoted prices from active markets, where similar contracts are traded and the quotes reflect actual transactions in similar instruments.
 All of the derivative assets and liabilities not designated for hedge accounting purposes reported in the table above will mature within a year of the balance sheet date